Farmland preservation: History

-American Farmland Trust (AFT) was established in 1980 to preserve farmland and promote sustainable farming practices.
-Since its inception, the AFT has grown to be one of the largest farmland conservation groups in the nation boasting 7.1 million acres protected and $117 billion accrued through their efforts.
+The American Farmland Trust (AFT) was established in 1980 to preserve farmland and promote sustainable farming practices.
+Since its inception, the AFT has grown to be one of the largest farmland conservation groups in the nation boasting 7100000 acre protected and $117 billion accrued through their efforts.
 Their goal in doing all of this is that they will be able to keep farmers on the land by supporting them economically so the farmers can also adopt more conservation minded farming practices.
 By adopting conservation minded practices, they believe in the long-term success of the farms promoting a healthy ecosystem and water table that also produces adequate amounts of crops for the growing world population.

-The Genesee Valley Conservancy was founded in New York in 1990.
-The Genesee Valley Conservancy is a public land trust in western New York.
-The land-trust includes some 32,787 acres along the Genesee watershed.
+The Genesee Valley Conservancy, a public land trust, was founded in western New York in 1990.
+The trust includes some 32,787 acres along the Genesee River watershed.
 The scope of the project is to protect habitats, open spaces, and farmland.
 In order to protect the land in the valley, they hope to add a nature preserve and expand upon existing ones.
 In order to increase their visibility and community understanding within the region they plan on providing educational and recreational opportunities.
-In order to increase and diversify funding they plan on outlining specific plans for funding of projects in hope that having defined goals will help bring on new support.
+In order to increase and diversify funding they plan on outlining specific plans for funding of projects in hopes that having defined goals will help bring on new support.